 puppet walk by moving your fingers.

-To use the elephant puppet, slip your middle finger the the
+To use the elephant puppet, slip your middle finger through the

-trunk hole and put you index and ring fingers into the leg
+trunk hole and put your index and ring fingers into the leg

 loops.
 Walk the elephant by moving the index and ring fingers.
 Wave